Jay-Wook/regulations/REGULATIONS.md

     - 1f2) The scorekeeper MUST make the tournament information available to the competing persons in a timely manner.
     - 1f3) The scorekeeper MUST make records available at retrotournaments.org.
     - 1f4) The scorekeeper MUST make the final tournament results available to the CRGA scoremaster following the event.
-    - 1f5) A member of the organizing team MAY take on the role as the scorekeeper.
+    - 1f5) Any member of the organizing team MAY take on the role scorekeeper role.
-    - 1f6) The scorekeeper MAY participate in the tournament.

 ## Article 2: Competitors and Code of Conduct

-- 2a) All persons MUST promote fairness and honor when they have any involvement with CRGA.
+- 2a) All persons MUST promote fairness and honor during all CRGA events.
 - 2b) All persons MUST obey rules and laws outside CRGA:
     - 2b1) All persons MUST respect and follow the laws governed by the United States during the competition.
     - 2b2) All persons MUST respect and follow the laws governed by local jurisdiction (and country if not on U.S. soil) of the host competition site.